kokizzu/vaultdist1/README.md

 writeCounter: 3923 (632.22/s), readCounter: 18048 (2908.55/s), err: 3
 ```

-there's issue with vault, that it can only store 5000-ish key
+there's issue with vault, that it can only store 5000-ish key before starting to get `read: connection reset by peer`, after a while it can write again, then get same error again after 5000-ish, repeat.